LLNL/radiuss-shared-ci/docs/sphinx/user_guide/build_and_test.rst

 The CI expects a script that:

-* is named ``build-and-test.sh and lives in the directory ``scripts/gitlab`` in your project Git repo.
+* is named ``build-and-test.sh`` and lives in the directory ``scripts/gitlab`` in your project Git repo.
-* is parametrized by the variable ``SPEC`` which should contain a Spack spec with the project name stripped out.
+* is parametrized by the variable ``SPEC`` which is used to prescribe a Spack spec with the project name stripped out.
-* covers both step 1 (installation of dependencies, configuration file generation) and step 2 (build the project from the configuration file and run your tests).
+* executes the project build and test processes:
+    # install dependencies and generate CMake configuration file
+      (using Spack as described earlier)
+    # configure a build with the configuration and build the project source
+      code
+    # run the project tests

-The script should therefore be callable:
+The script should be callable to make it easier to test and debug.
+For example:

 .. code-block:: bash